djumanoff/articles/efficient-rating-system/README.md

 Let's define minimal requirements, we need:

-1. Endpoint that will handle rating of the ride itself
+1. Endpoint that will handle rating of the driver itself
-2. Endpoint that will return list of rides with their average rating
+2. Endpoint that will return list of drivers with their average rating
-3. Endpoint that will return list of ratings of the specific ride
+3. Endpoint that will return list of ratings of the specific driver

 ## API Specification

-### Ride rating processing
+### Driver rating processing
-Handles rating of the ride, receive rating data and saves into database.
+Handles rating of the driver, receive rating data and saves into database.

 Request:
 ```
-POST /rides/{ride_id}/ratings
+POST /drivers/{driver_id}/ratings
 {
     "user_id": "{user_id}",
     "rating": {rating:1-5}